Shotbow/fudawiki-files/hanafuda/games/hana-awase.md

 `Player's Score = (Player's Total Card Points - 88) + (Total Value of Player's Yaku x 2) - Total Value of All Opponent's Yaku`

 For two players, this zero-sum system could be adjusted by using a 'par value' of 132 instead of 88, and requiring the players to empty the discard pile at the end of the round as previously mentioned.
-In practice, however, it is probably *much* less painful to use the following, sraightforward system (which could also be used with three players):
+In practice, however, it is probably *much* less painful to use the following, straightforward system (which could also be used with three players):

 `Player's Score = Player's Total Card Points + Total Value of Player's Yaku`